Therapy for advanced stages of Parkinson's disease

 Abstract

-The article summarizes the search and analysis of data on treatment options for advanced stages of Parkinson's disease from various scientific sources on biomedical research PubMed in the Medline, Russian scientific electronic library CyberLeninka databases; A comparison of data was performed to highlight the main directions of modern approaches to the treatment of advanced stages of Parkinson's disease.
-To treat the disease at a late stage with pronounced motor fluctuations in the form of “off” symptoms and painful dyskinesias during the “on” period, invasive and non-invasive high-tech treatment methods are used.
-The most relevant treatment method for Parkinson's disease in patients with a long history of the disease and the presence of side symptoms from traditional medicinal methods of correction is the use of the drug Duodopa - levodopa/carbidopa intestinal gel (LCIG).
-It is important to note that increasing the "on" period may allow people with advanced Parkinson's disease to increase motor activity, thereby increasing their independence from others in daily activities.
+The search and analysis of data on treatment options of advanced stages of Parkinson's disease from various scientific sources on biomedical research PubMed in the Medline, Russian scientific electronic library CyberLeninka databases are summarized in the article.
+A comparison of data was performed to highlight the main directions of modern approaches to the treatment of advanced stages of Parkinson's disease.
+To treat the disease at a late stage with pronounced motor fluctuations in the form of “off” symptoms and painful dyskinesias during the “on” period, invasive and non-invasive high-tech methods of treatment are used.
+The most relevant method of treatment for Parkinson's disease in patients with a long history of the disease and side symptoms of traditional medicinal methods of correction are the use of Duodopa - levodopa/carbidopa intestinal gel (LCIG).
+It is important to note that the increased "on" period can allow people with advanced Parkinson's disease to raise motor activity, thereby improving their independence in daily activities from other people.

 Full Text